 Chapter 16: For the American who seeks to be both a Christian and a patriot, why is the Beloved Community a better image than the City on a Hill?

 Dark: I think City on a Hill, a little like Kingdom of God, has proved too easily deployed to underwrite white-supremacist legislation.
-Both are wonderful and sacred in their way so long as they aren’t used to shut down the question of what lived righteousness look like.
+Both are wonderful and sacred in their way so long as they aren’t used to shut down the question of what lived righteousness looks like.
 Beloved Community is a phrase I picked up from John Lewis.
 It includes everyone interested in entering into the work of moral seriousness between human beings and even those who aren’t yet interested.

 Beloved Community names the hope that those too estranged from their best selves to receive real hospitality and an accompanying sense of responsibility might enter into community someday anyway.
 Beloved Community is one way of fleshing out the idea that America itself is a long, sometimes righteous, sometimes catastrophic argument over what people owe each other.